 The key documents you need in place are:

-- Enduring power of attorney: these are essential for if you lose mental capacity and can no longer make decisions yourself
+Essential for if you lose mental capacity and can no longer make decisions yourself.

 Pulling it all together

 Make it easy for someone to step into your shoes.
 Don’t be one of those business owners with overflowing shoeboxes of receipts, dusty and disorganised filing cabinets and passwords on post-it notes all over a messy desk.

 Treat your business like the asset it is.
 Would you like a piece of property go to rack and ruin?
 Not likely.
 So, treat your business with the same respect.

 Make sure you have all your legal and personal ducks in a row.
 Find the right team to help you – a lawyer, accountant, tax advisor, business advisor, broker and so on.
 Know who all the partners and key players are and make sure you’ve got your relationship sorted.
 Know your business structure inside and out.